matt-gardner/pra/README.md

 Version 3.3 (current snapshot):

-- Started work on a kind of PathFollower for SFE - that is, given a node in the graph, and a set of features, find all other nodes that are reachable by those features.
+- Implemented a kind of PathFollower for SFE - that is, given a node in the graph, and a set of features, find all other nodes that are reachable by those features.
 This is both easier and more complicated than the PathFollower in PRA; we don't have to compute probabilities, but we do potentially have more complicated features that make this computation difficult (I'm planning on punting on the complicated ones for now...).
+Currently implemented and tested for a few simple feature extractors.

 Version 3.2 (released on 1/21/2016):